 Why not try something new and informal?
 Showcase your wine and cheese paring savvy with a cheese buffet.

-- This could be thematic, such as Bordeaux.
+- This could be thematic, such as Bordeaux Wine and Cheese.
 This is a perfect plan as a pre or post-theater event, a course in a progressive dinner party, or even an engagement party.
 Let your guests choose their own cheeses from an assortment.
 Add fresh baguettes, fruit and nuts.
 At the same time, put next to each cheese assortment the wine that goes best with that variety.

 - Here are some selections: